"Before anything else, preparation is the key to success." - Alexander Graham Bell -

 If you are not able to answer a question, tell the interviewers that you will think about it after the meeting and send the answer by e-mail.

+prepared.
 Know what your expectations are in terms of base salary, bonus, company car, etc.).
-Avoid being vague by giving ranges as your interviewers will most likely try to make you commit to the lower
+Avoid being vague by giving ranges as your interviewers will try to make you commit to the lower